 Coverage and types of care

-Private healthcare in Calgary
+Private health insurance in Calgary

-Recommended hospitals in Calgary
+Hospitals in Calgary

 Alberta Children's Hospital

-Foothills Medical Center
+Foothills Medical Centre

 Address: 1403 29 Street NW

-Sheldon M Chumir Health Center
+Sheldon M Chumir Health Centre

 Address: 1213 4 Street SW